Place names considered unusual: Lexically unusual place names

 There are a number of place names that seem unusual to English speakers because they do not conform to standard English orthography rules.
 Examples are the Welsh villages of Ysbyty Ystwyth and Bwlchgwyn, which appear to English speakers to contain no vowel characters, although y and w represent vowel sounds in Welsh; Pychgynmygytgyn, a lake in Russia, which also has no English vowels on its name; Aioi, Japan; Eiao, Marquesas Islands; Aiea, Hawaii; Oia, Greece; Oia, Spain; Aia and Ea, Spanish Basque Country; Ae, Scotland; Aa and Ao in Estonia; Eu, France and Ii, Finland, on the other hand, contain only vowels and no consonants.
-Triples of any letter in English are considered rare; although the French Polynesian commune Faʻaʻā and its airport Faa'a International Airport both appear to contain a triple a, the apostrophe-like ʻetas represent glottal stops in Tahitian.
+Triples of any letter in English are considered rare; although the French Polynesian commune Faʻaʻā and its airport Faa'a International Airport both appear to contain a triple a; the apostrophe-like ʻetas represent glottal stops in Tahitian.
+Another example is the small community of Kaʻaʻawa on the island of Oʻahu, Hawaiʻi; similar to the related language Tahitian, the apostrophe-like ʻokina letter in Hawaiian represents a glottal stop, but sometimes the name is written (incorrectly, but conforming more to English-language usage) without these letters as Kaaawa.

 Some place names include unusual punctuation such as exclamation points.
 Examples in Canada include the municipality of Saint-Louis-du-Ha!
 Ha! as well as names containing Baie des Ha!
 Ha!.
 In the United States, the city of Hamilton!, Ohio briefly added an exclamation point to its name in 1986.
 Italy has a wine region known as Est!
 Est!!
 Est!!! di Montefiascone.

 Unusual names may also be created as a result of error by the naming authority.
 An example is Rednaxela Terrace in Hong Kong, which is believed to be the name Alexander but erroneously written right-to-left (the normal practice for writing Chinese in the past); the name has stayed and even been transcribed back to Chinese phonetically.